 As You Like It

 by William Shakespeare / 2014, Webber Douglas Studio, Central / Directed by Ben Naylor and Anna Healey / Set and costume design by Nadege Adlam / Lighting by Edmund McKay / Music and sound by Paul Sartin and Luke Pajak / Fight direction by Rachel Bown-Williams

 This in-the-round production of Shakespeare’s comedy was an absolute blast to make – perhaps the most playful and improvisational process Anna Healey and I have curated.
-We used an eclectic setting: the Court scenes, entered around the wrestling match, drew inspiration from Fight Club (complete with the obligatory slo-mo punch, a beautiful piece of ensemble technical and creative work sculpted by the brilliant Rachel Bown-Williams).
+We used an eclectic setting: the Court scenes, centered around the wrestling match, drew inspiration from Fight Club (complete with the obligatory slo-mo punch, a beautiful piece of ensemble technical and creative work sculpted by the brilliant Rachel Bown-Williams).
 In Arden we harked nostalgically back to an age of innocence through Edwardian-with-a-twist costumes, of the last rose-tinted historical period we can associate with a prelapsarian state.

 The rehearsal process was driven by extensive improvisation and animal work.
 The actors played a variety of flora and fauna: trees of different seasons and indeed of different characters, wounded deer, quizzical sheep and a truly loveable dog – as well as their primary roles; and in keeping with the play’s dizzying bending of gender, in Arden characters were played by actors of the opposite sex.

 The production used Biblical imagery – of the apple and the serpent in Eden – to elucidate subtly the play’s allegorical elements, sculpted by Ed McKay’s dream-like and elegiac lighting.
 A hard-edged digital rave-core music/soundscape in Court, designed by Reformat‘s Luke Pajak, gave way to traditional folk music performed live and acoustically in Arden, with a folk-disco-twist at the end from Bellowhead‘s Paul Sartin.
 What else for a play that’s primarily designed to make the audience feel good when they leave the theatre?

 Photography by Patrick Baldwin